farukonder/thats-enough-cloud-for-today/curiosity.md

 </p>

 Engineering cannot exist without curiosity.
-We know that needs motivate inventions and even trigger them.
+We know that actual needs motivate inventions and even trigger them.
 Engineering behind technical inventions is based on studies that are executed purely out of curiosity.

 Successful developers, architects, and **digital executives** are always curious.
 Every time, there are things that they can focus on and investigate.